 Tagoras exists to help organizations in the businesses of lifelong learning and is in the lifelong learning business itself.
 So, we’re running a three-part series that unpacks a few of the ways we’ve rethought typical learning formats at Tagoras events.
-(Read the first post, about Curated Connections TM, on the Tagoras blog.)
+(Read the first post, about Curated Connections TM.)

 In each part of the series, I share why we used the approach and explain the how of each, to make it as easy as possible for you to try them out, whether as is or with some tweaks of your own.

 The focus of this post is a format that plays with the traditional panel, and we used the format at the Learning • Technology • Design (LTD) conference in the spring of 2016.
-That inaugural LTD was a two-day, placed-based event with around 100 attendees, but this panel approach could be modified to work in different contexts—online, with fewer or more attendees, etc. (We converted Learning • Technology • Design to an online experience, and we’ll next hold LTD in February 2018, as an extended virtual conference, with sessions spread throughout the month.)
+That inaugural LTD was a two-day, placed-based event with around 100 attendees, but this panel approach could be modified to work in different contexts—online, with fewer or more attendees, etc. (We have since converted Learning • Technology • Design to an online experience.)

 If your organization offers learning events (or wants to start), read on for the second of three ideas to try: Dynamic PanelsTM.